ipfabric/docs/docs/System_Administration/boot_wizard/index.md

 ## Overview

-The **Boot Wizard** is automatically started during the initial boot of the IP Fabric appliance and must be completed in order to proceed with the appliance's deployment.
+The **Boot Wizard** is automatically started during the initial boot of the IP Fabric appliance and must be completed to proceed with the appliance's deployment.

 It introduces the configuration of basic network parameters, including: